Frequently Asked Questions

 Classes at the Center

-Q: What if I need to withdrawal from a course?
+Q: What if I need to withdraw from a course?

 A: Withdrawals are possible; please refer to the following link to see details about your refund eligibility or eligibility to re-assign your cost of tuition towards a different course: